 Next we deal with the first condition that may lead to duplicate scheduling.
 That is, we show that in any time slot the two sub-schedulers will not include the same packet in their respective schedule.
-In fact, we have an even stronger result here, as shown by the following theorem:
+In fact we have a even stronger result here, as shown by the following theorem: